CristianEdwards/AzureLocal-Supportability/TSG/Networking/DeepDive-AzureLocalPrivatePathArchitecture.md

 The first step we must complete to enable the Azure Local private path Arc is to create the Arc gateway resource in our Azure subscription.
 Create the Arc gateway resource in Azure

 1. Sign in to Azure portal.
 2. Go to the Azure Arc > Azure Arc gateway page, then select Create.
 3. Select the subscription and resource group where you want the Arc gateway resource to be managed within Azure.
 An Arc gateway resource can be used by any Arc-enabled resource in the same Azure tenant.
 4. For Name, enter the name for the Arc gateway resource.
 5. For Location, enter the region where the Arc gateway resource should live.
 An Arc gateway resource can be used by any Arc-enabled resource in the same Azure tenant.
 6. Select Next.
 7. On the Tags page, specify one or more custom tags to support your standards.
 8. Select Review & Create.
 9. Review your details, and then select Create.
 The gateway creation process takes nine to ten minutes to complete.
 Once the Arc gateway is created, the URL gets assigned.
 Take note of this URL because you will need to allow HTTPS traffic to this endpoint in your Azure Firewall application rules.

 ![Arc gateway URL](./images/Arcgatewaycreation.png)

 You can also create an Arc gateway resource using Azure CLI, or Azure PowerShell.
 Please refer to the the Azure Local Arc gateway documentation if using the Azure Portal to create the Arc gateway is not an option.
-Overview of Azure Arc gateway for Azure Local, version 23H2 (preview) - Azure Local | Microsoft Learn https://learn.microsoft.com/en-us/azure/azure-local/deploy/deployment-azure-arc-gateway-overview?view=azloc-24112&tabs=portal#create-the-arc-gateway-resource-in-azure
+[Overview of Azure Arc gateway for Azure Local](https://learn.microsoft.com/en-us/azure/azure-local/deploy/deployment-azure-arc-gateway-overview?view=azloc-24112&tabs=portal#create-the-arc-gateway-resource-in-azure)

 ### Step 2 - Create the Azure Firewall instance in your Azure VNET without Azure Arc Private Link Scope Enabled.